stevetangue/ghnotificationfeedback/README.md

 - about me - FE Software Engineer at RedEye Apps
 - Use gh notifications daily / hourly / as soon as have break in between tasks
 - Enjoy looking code across repo / apps / projects and will contribute in providing feedback or updated title/descriptions/ missing labels

--
+## Bell icon with indicator

-1. top right bell notification icon with little blue circle - mail status unread
+top right bell notification icon with little blue circle - mail status unread

-2. unread notification by default
+## Notification Page original

-3. divided by repository that i am watching
+unread notification by default divided by repository that i am watching provide good overview summary of current activities per projects/repo can then scan through - better context (a bit like readng a Heading then move onto reading paragraph or dot points

-provide good overview summary of current activities per projects/repo can then scan through - better context (a bit like readng a Heading then move onto reading paragraph or dot points
+## Notification daily, hourly routine

 if nothing attracting attention > Mark all as read